nawaya040/densratio/README.md

 ## 3. Details

+`densratio()` has `method` argument that you can pass `"uLSIF"` or `"KLIEP"`.

+- **uLSIF** (unconstrained Least-Squares Importance Fitting) is the default method.
+This algorithm estimates density ratio by minimizing the squared loss.
+You can find more information in Hido et al. (2011) [1].

+- **KLIEP** (Kullback-Leibler Importance Estimation Procedure) is the another method.
+This algorithm estimates density ratio by minimizing Kullback-Leibler divergence.
+You can find more information in Sugiyama et al. (2007) [2].

 There is a vignette for the package.
-For more detail, read the vignette.
+For more detail, read it.

 ```r
 vignette("densratio")
 ```

-You can find the vignette on CRAN.
+You can also find it on CRAN.

 - [An R Package for Density Ratio Estimation](https://cran.r-project.org/web/packages/densratio/vignettes/densratio.html)